AdobeDocs/journey-optimizer-b2b.en/help/user/content/sms-authoring.md

 1. For **[!UICONTROL SMS configuration]**, choose one of the pre-defined API configurations.

-   This determine which SMS gateway service provider and account is used to deliver the message.
+   This setting determines which SMS gateway service provider and account is used to deliver the message.

-1. Enter the **[!UICONTROL Sender number]** ​you want to use for your communications.
+1. Enter the **[!UICONTROL Sender number]** ​that you want to use for your communications.

    ![Take an action - send sms](./assets/sms-properties.png){width="700" zoomable="yes"}